 - Meal Planning makes healthy eating easier.
 The average restaurant meal has at least 50% more calories, unhealthy fat, sugar, and sodium than an equivalent home-cooked meal.
 Even if you crave a pizza or a burger and fries once in a while, you’d be far better off preparing those treats at home.
 The difference adds up to almost 23 pounds per year for someone who eats at restaurants 5 meals per week (and that includes the “grab-and-go” lunches)!

 - Meal Planning saves money.
 The average American family thows away 25% of their groceries, resuling in approximately $2300 per year.
 Knowing exactly what you need, and sticking to your list, can prevent that!

 - Meal Planning makes life less stressful.
 Raise your hand if you hate that feeling of staring into the refrigerator and seeing tons of ingredients but NOTHING that looks like a meal (me, too!).
 Or fighting the internal battle between going home to cook and driving through somewhere?
 How about hearing the kids yell, “MOM, what’s for dinner?” when you just have no idea?
 All of that stress can be saved through simple meal planning and food prep.

 Are you convinced of the benefits of meal planning?
 Interested in picking up (or improving) your own meal planning and food prep?
-Join my FREE webinar on January 18th at 5:30pm CT.
-You must register in advance to get the handouts.
+A Meal Planning Mastery webinar with my best tips and tricks is available here.
 I can’t wait to share my very best tips with you!

 Now it’s your turn … What are the biggest benefits of meal planning to you?
 If you don’t meal plan yet, what benefits do you expect when you try it?